alovajs/alovajs.github.io/docs/about/02-comparison.md

 ### alova provides response data cache for axios

-alova provides 3 caching modes to meet different caching scenarios, namely memory mode, cache occupying mode, and recovery mode.
-They are component-independent and can hit the cache as long as the request address and parameters are the same, unless you turn it off.
-Response data caching can greatly improve request fluency and reduce server pressure.
+alova provides three caching modes for different scenarios: memory mode, cache-occupying mode, and recovery mode.
+They are component-independent and hit the cache whenever the request URL and parameters match, unless you disable them.
+Response caching greatly improves responsiveness and reduces server load.

 ### alova provides request sharing function for axios

-Request sharing will reuse the same request when sending multiple identical requests at the same time.
-It can also improve application fluency and reduce server pressure.
+Request sharing reuses the same request when several identical requests are sent at once.
+It improves responsiveness and reduces server load.

 ### alova provides data pre-fetching for axios

-Requesting the data to be used in advance can also greatly improve application fluency.
+Fetching data ahead of time also greatly improves responsiveness.

 ### alova can manage request states

-You can use alova across any component hierarchy to access stateful data in other components, which allows you to reduce some of the trouble of cross-component communication.
+You can use alova at any component level to access stateful data from other components, reducing some cross-component communication headaches.